VaseaLuca/memory-game/README.md

 # Memory Game (2 players)

-- just type `npm run dev` and try it out
+- npm install -> npm run dev

 - assuming you know how to play the game already, have fun